EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Now go ahead and use that link to add your bot to your server.
 Be sure to leave all permissions checked!
 These are pre-configured for you.
 * It's important that you add the bot to your server before you proceed.
 The bot program expects to already have access to the server when it starts up.
 * Now, you need to configure the `config.json` file for your use.
 Open the file in a text editor.
-* Enter your bot's token.
+* Enter your bot's token under the token field of the discord section.
 This can be found back in the developer portal under the "Bot" tab again.
 Click on "Reset Token" and copy it.
 KEEP THIS SAFE AND PRIVATE!
 * Now enter the ID number of the server you added the bot to earlier.
 You can get from within Discord by right clicking on the server icon (with developer options enabled in settings)
 * Now enter the name of the channel in your server where you'd like to have updates posted.
 You can leave this blank if you want the bot to create a new one for you (named pi-stock-notifications)